mdbrown/TreatmentSelection/tutorial.md

 Tutorial for R package TreatmentSelection
 ========================================================

-This tutorial uses the Treatment Selection package to analyze the example data provided in the package.
+This tutorial uses the Treatment Selection package (version 1.1.0) to analyze the example data provided in the package.

 First, you need to download and install the package from github using: